miguel-yuji/miguel-yuji/README.md

 - 👋 Hi, I’m @miguel-yuji
 - 👀 I’m interested in make games, but I'm still learning.
 Thank you so much for reading.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning creates games
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---